Alexander-Research-Labs/Stock-Screener/README.md

 # Value Investing Stock Screen

-A quantitative value-investing screener built from a written thesis (see `Thesis.pdf`) by me and leveraging Ai to assist with code.
+A quantitative value-investing screener built from a written thesis by me and leveraging Ai to assist with code.

 Informational & educational purposes only.
 Nothing here is a recommendation, offer, or solicitation to buy, sell, or hold any security.